 Rashes and other skin issues

 TKIs may cause rashes and other skin issues like mouth sores.
 Up to 90 out of 100 people taking TKIs experience this side effect.
-Your skin issues may start around two weeks into your treatment.
-Let your doctor know if you experience this side effect, because early treatment is the key to keeping it under control.
+Your skin issues may start around

 Your doctor may prescribe hydrocortisone cream, tetracycline, or oral minocycline (Minocin).
 While these drugs may not stop your rash from occurring, they can help slow the development of your skin issues and lessen the severity.